jdillard/personal-site/source/_trips/2017-10-01-first-24-hours-in-yosemite.md

 We finished the night by sleeping in line to soo if we could get Camp 4 reservations first thing in the morning.

-{: {{site.data.css.info-box}} }
-> **Side Note:** If you plan on backpacking the Pasayten Wilderness during the High Hunt, September 15th through the 25th, make sure to keep this in mind.
-While we didn't have any issues, I feel it could potentially have an impact on the hunters and/or the vibe of your trip.

-{: {{site.data.css.tip-box}} }
-> **Pro Tip:** Prepare for the weather conditions or you'll end up going down it on the way back regardless – guess how we know.